Registered Respiratory Therapy Program Brochure

 Conditionally Accepted

 Conditionally accepted is the reservation of a seat prior to the ATI TEAS Assessment.
-Once the top ranked students and random lottery selected students have completed the assessment with a minimum score of 62%, they will then move from conditionally accepted to “officially accepted” in the RTP program. *Intake requirements such as drug screen and background must also be met.
+Once the top ranked students and random lottery selected students have completed the assessment with a minimum score of 62%, they will then move from conditionally accepted to “officially accepted” in the RRTP. *Intake requirements such as drug screen and background must also be met.

 Alternate Status

 Alternate students are students who are eligible but are only selected if a seat becomes available for the cohort in which they applied.
 Alternates will also be asked to complete the TEAS Assessment.
 Once all alternate applicants have taken the ATI TEAS Assessment, a re-ranking will occur based on their post-TEAS overall score (Multi-criteria + ATI TEAS Score points).
-Alternates will then be selected based on their ranking order. *Please note that being considered an Alternate does not guarantee selection in future application periods for the Bakersfield College RNP program.
+Alternates will then be selected based on their ranking order. *Please note that being considered an Alternate does not guarantee selection in future application periods for the Bakersfield College RRTP.
 If an Alternate applicant is not selected, they must reapply.
 There is NO waitlist.

 Eligible, Not Selected

-Your application meets program requirements however; your name was not selected in multi-criteria point allocation and/or random lottery selection for this enrollment period.
+Your application meets program requirements however your name was not selected in multi-criteria point allocation and/or random lottery selection for this enrollment period.
 Applicants who are not selected are encouraged to reapply during the next application period.
 There is NO waitlist.

 Not Eligible/Incomplete